IFR - IFR Charts

 MRA

-: Minimum Reception Altitude (a flag with an R)MCA
+: Minimum Reception Altitude (a flag with an R); the lowest altitude at which an intersection can be determined; normally above the MEA.MCA

 : Minimum Crossing Altitude (a flag with an X); start the climb early, BEFORE the fix.